 There are two caveats in comparing the lists over time.
-First, beginning in 2017 syndicators are no longer considered owners, so that the 2017 list is not meaningfully comparable to those of previous years.
+First, beginning in 2017 syndicators are no longer considered owners and have their own list, so that the 2017 list is not meaningfully comparable to those of previous years.
 This wasn’t the first time the definition of ownership has changed: in 2006 we refined the definition to eliminate those investment fund managers with neither substantial equity nor effective control over the investment property.
 (Note: Neither of these changes affected the management list.)
 Second, occasionally firms that have previously been among the top 50 owners or managers have not responded to the NMHC survey.
 When that occurs, companies appear on the list that otherwise might not have been large enough.
 These adjustments affect the total number of apartments owned by the top 50 firms, as well as other measures of concentration such as the mean and median portfolio size.
 For these reasons, year-to-year comparisons must be made with great care.

 What counts as units*?

 - Units that are in the United States only

 *Note: This definition of "units" applies to ALL NMHC 50 categories.

 What is Ownership?

 Owners include: Owners (partial or full) of multifamily (defined as five or more units) rental properties, including student housing, independent living and age-restricted housing.
 In the case of partnerships, joint ventures and investment funds, the owner is the entity – typically the managing general partner – that exercises effective control over the asset, such as when the asset gets sold.